U.S. Route 20 in Nebraska: Bridges to Buttes Scenic Byway

-The Nebraska Department of Roads has designated nine stretches of state highway as scenic byways throughout the state.
+The Nebraska Department of Transportation has designated nine stretches of state highway as scenic byways throughout the state.
 These are typically two-lane highways traveling through diverse terrain and passing by historical markers and attractions that put the rich history of Nebraska's past on display.
-Along US 20 the route between the Wyoming state line and Valentine, a 197 mi stretch, is designated the Bridges to Buttes Scenic Byway.
-Along this route, the highway passes through diverse landscapes such as escarpments and the Nebraska Sandhills as well as historical points of interest including Fort Robinson.
+Along US-20, the route between the Wyoming state line and Valentine, a 197 mi stretch, is designated the Bridges to Buttes Scenic Byway.
+Along this route, the highway passes through diverse landscapes such as escarpments and the Sandhills as well as historical points of interest including Fort Robinson.